tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 | Quality of fit | ?    |
 | Prediction     | Images |
 | Comments       | ?    |

+Characterise each movie and user into a vector.

 <div style="page-break-after: always;"></div>
 **Week 12**